named-data/NLSR/docs/INSTALL.rst

 Build
 -----

-The following commands should be used to build NLSR:
+Execute the following commands to build NLSR:

 ::